 I studied art at Chichester in the 1990s, as an undergraduate student, but have only recently returned to painting.
-I work mainly in acrylics because I like the immediacy of the medium.
+I work mainly in oils and acrylics.
 I am a keen walker and always have my camera to hand for taking reference photographs, particularly in "interesting" weather!

 Follow me on Instagram: @kerrywebb_paintings